-- Stepford Smiler: It is hinted (even by Word of God) that her light demeanor is not as light as she makes it appear to be.
+- Stepford Smiler: It was revealed that her initial light demeanor is not as light as she makes it appear to be.
+Season 5 revealed why.

 - Strong Family Resemblance: She looks a lot like her mother, Iris, and her eyes have the same penetrating effect of Barry.